 The Kyoto College of Graduate Studies for Informatics Cyber Kyoto Research Laboratories has registered a trademark registrant (alphanumeric and hyphenated character string) as a sales program “Sunrise I” for the top name domain “.kyoto” from October 1st.
 Sales to the target).

-The Kyoto College of Graduate Studies for Informatics, with the support of Kyoto Prefecture, applied to ICANN as a management operator for the operation of “.kyoto” and was approved in July 2013.This means that there is no other educational institution in the world that is responsible for the operation and management of a geographical name top-level domain.The sale of .kyoto is limited to residents of Kyoto Prefecture, and the use of .kyoto is positioned as a "public service project" jointly undertaken by industry, government and academia.
-While establishing a clean domain that can be used safely by children and students, we are gathering our wisdom to promote the use of .kyoto, which will lead to the further enhancement of the international name recognition and brand power of Kyoto as a whole, and the revitalization of social and economic activities.The Cyber Kyoto Institute, the organization in charge of the operation, was established on June 1, 2015, at the Keihanna Open Innovation Center (KICK, formerly known as Watashi no Shigoto Kan, Seika-cho and Kizugawa City), an academic research facility operated by the prefectural government.In September last year, the Cyber Kyoto Institute received the first approval from the prefectural government as a research utilization plan for the center.In addition, on May 26, 2015, the Kyoto Institute of Information and Kyoto Prefecture concluded a comprehensive agreement on collaboration and cooperation, which includes strengthening the dissemination of the Kyoto brand using ".kyoto".
+The Kyoto College of Graduate Studies for Informatics, with the support of Kyoto Prefecture, applied to ICANN as a management operator for the operation of “.kyoto” and was approved in July 2013.This means that there is no other educational institution in the world that is responsible for the operation and management of a geographical name top-level domain.The use of ".kyoto" is positioned as a joint industry-government-academia "public service project," and we are working hard to establish a clean domain that even children and students can use with confidence, and to further improve the international recognition and brand power of Kyoto as a whole, and to promote operations that will lead to the revitalization of social and economic activities.The Cyber Kyoto Institute, the organization responsible for its operation, opened on June 1, 2015 at the Keihanna Open Innovation Center (KICK, formerly My Shigoto Kan, Seika Town and Kizugawa City), an academic research facility operated by the prefectural government.Last September, the Cyber Kyoto Research Institute received the first certification from the prefectural government as the center's research utilization plan.On May 26, 2015, Kyoto Institute of Information Science and Technology and Kyoto Prefecture signed a comprehensive agreement on collaboration and cooperation, which includes strengthening the dissemination of the Kyoto brand using ".kyoto".

 Cyber Kyoto Research Institute